Robert-xiaoqiang/robert-xiaoqiang.github.io/_posts/2021-05-20-SSL-Survey.md

 ### Auto-encoder (AE)

-The statistical motivation and main principles of AE has been introduced and reviewed in-depth in my this [post](https://blog.qindomitable.top/2021/05/21/Variational-Inference.html).
+AE is originated from Restricted Bolztmann Machine (RBM) and the statistical motivation and main principles of AE has been introduced and reviewed in-depth in my this [post](https://blog.qindomitable.top/2021/05/21/Variational-Inference.html).
 Now we will review some AE based SSL models, especially distinguish them by fields of study and self-supervisions.

 | Model              | Fields | Self-supervision | Comments |
 | ------------------ | ------ | ---------------- | -------- |